Nottinghamshire County Council Highways Framework

-Thomas Bow City Asphalt recently secured a key position within Nottinghamshire County Councils new ‘NCC Highways Framework’.
-The new agreement will be for 1 year starting 1st April 2011 and provision for 12-month extensions have been included within the agreement.
+Thomas Bow City Asphalt recently secured a key position within Nottinghamshire County Council’s new ‘NCC Highways Framework’.
+The new agreement will be for 1 year starting 1st April 2011 and provisions for 12-month extensions have been included within the agreement.

 The county of Nottinghamshire covers 805 square miles (2085 sq km) and the Highways Division is currently responsible for the management of the following assets:

 • 4,200 km of roads

 • 88,000 road gullies

 Thomas Bow City Asphalt will under the terms of this agreement, provide a number of services required by the Highways Dept to help reduce costs and job quotation and lead times.